The Importance of HR Marketing: Building a Strong Workforce

 What Is HR Marketing?

 HR marketing refers to the practice of promoting an organisation's employer brand to attract, engage, and retain talent.
-It involves leveraging marketing techniques and strategies to communicate the unique value proposition of the organisation as an employer.
+It involves leveraging marketing techniques and strategies to communicate the organisation's unique value proposition as an employer.
 HR marketing aims to create a positive perception of the company, its culture, and its career opportunities among potential candidates, current employees, and even external stakeholders.

 Components of HR Marketing